katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 * Update README.md

 SHOULD
+* Add prefix to all container names + network name
+* --remove should use prefix on container / network name to select, making --remove more robust.
 * Add parameter to allow specifying the version of postgres to use. (must delete + create dockers if necessary)
 * Add parameter to allow specifying the version of odoo to use. (must delete + create dockers if necessary)